mitchgrasso/beautifulai-challenge2/README.md

 This is the second of two engineer challenges for software developers applying for a position at Beautiful.ai.

-This is a harder challenge intended to evaluate candidates for a more senior engineering role.
+This is a harder challenge intended to evaluate candidates for a more senior engineering role and should be completable in about an hour.

 ## Summary
 Beautiful.ai is a serverless single-page application which implements a full-stack mentality within the client.
 Our ideal candidate will